StefanBratanov/jvm-openai/README.md

 ## Add dependency

-Java 17+ is a prerequisite.
+Java 17+ is a prerequisite

 #### Gradle
 ```groovy